moby/moby/docs/reference/api/docker_remote_api_v1.21.md

 JSON Parameters:

-- **container** - container-id/name to be disconnected from a network
+- **Container** - container-id/name to be disconnected from a network

 ### Remove a network